object-layer/mysql-as-promised/README.md

 ### Why yet another?

-Because every wrappers I found do things that I don't want:
+Because every wrapper I found do things that I don't want:

-- I don't want a dependency with a promise library (or  [native-or-bluebird](https://www.npmjs.com/package/native-or-bluebird)).
+- I don't want a dependency on a promise library (or  [native-or-bluebird](https://www.npmjs.com/package/native-or-bluebird)).
 ES6 is there now, and if it isn't, there are [polyfills](https://www.npmjs.com/package/core-js).
 - I don't want a different API than the original [mysql](https://www.npmjs.com/package/mysql) module.
 I just want the same API with promises.

 ## Installation